 When you’re done, you can earn an IBM Explorer Badge.
-If you would like to participate, you can opt-in via the “My Account” link on the course start page.
+If you would like to participate, you can opt in using the “My Account” link on the course start page.

-When you complete this learning path, you should understand:
+When you complete this course, you should understand:

 - Java application development in IBM Bluemix and Cloud Foundry

 - Best practices and considerations for moving your applications to the cloud

 - How data services in the cloud can provide powerful analytics for Java applications

 - How Watson cognitive services and AlchemyAPI can make your applications smarter by using sentiment analysis, personality insights, keyword extraction, language translation, face recognition, and more